Is Sweating A Sign Of A Good Workout?

 Why do we sweat?

-For example, walking outside on a hot day may cause you to sweat more than if you did a resistance session in an air-conditioned gym while the way you sweat in a tropical city will probably be very different to how much you sweat on a cold winter’s day too.
+For example, walking outside on a hot day may cause you to sweat more than if you did a resistance session in an air-conditioned gym, while the way you sweat in a tropical city will probably be very different to how much you sweat on a cold winter’s day too.

 What are some other signs of a good workout?

 - Your muscles feel fatigued — the last few reps of a resistance workout should be extra tough!
+Using your rate of perceived exertion can be a powerful tool to help you to train at the right intensity to achieve your fitness goals and break through plateaus.

 Focus on how you feel!